Boreoeutheria: Boreoeutherian ancestor

 The majority of earliest known fossils belonging to this group date to about 66 million years ago, shortly after the K-Pg extinction event, though molecular data suggest they may have originated earlier, during the Cretaceous period.
-This is further supported with fossils of Altacreodus magnus and two species from genus Protungulatum dated about 70.6 million years ago.
+This is further supported with the earliest dated species of the pan-euungulate genus Protungulatum (P. coombsi about 70.6 to 66.043 Ma., and P. gorgun about 70.6 to 63.8 Ma.), along side pan-carnivoran species Altacreodus magnus (about 70.6 to 66.043 Ma.), periptychid species Paleoungulatum hooleyi (about 70.6 to 66.043 Ma.), and arctocyonid species Baioconodon nordicus (about 70.6 to 63.8 Ma.).

 The common ancestor of Boreoeutheria lived between 107 and 90 million years ago.
-The boreoeutherian ancestor gave rise to species as diverse as giraffes, dogs, mice, bats, whales, and humans.
 The concept of a boreoeutherian ancestor was first proposed in 2004 in the journal Genome Research.
 The paper's authors claimed that the genome sequence of the boreoeutherian ancestor could be computationally predicted with 98% accuracy, but would "take a few years and a lot of money".
 It is estimated to contain three billion base pairs.